The majorant method for the fermionic effective action: The Renormalization Group Transformation and Polchinski's Equation

+The summation range for $l$ and $m$ in (\ref{BQdef}) is infinite, but the sum for $\BQ_k (F,F)$ remains a finite sum because $F$ is of length $n$. \end{prop}

-The proof of Proposition \ref{coefficientsinequality} is rather technical and, for this reason, it is done in Appendix \ref{proofofproposition}.
-Nevertheless, this result plays a central role in the construction of a majorant for the effective action.
-It is worth mentioning that essentially the same result is demonstrated in the Appendix of \cite{BryWri}; however, it is convenient to revisit their proof in the present context, since the now even exponents of $z$ and $\sigma_{(0,t)}^{2}$ will play an important role in the development of method.
+The proof of Proposition \ref{Fseqlem} closely follows the proof in \cite{BryWri}.
+We include it in Appendix \ref{proofofproposition} because this proposition plays a central role in the construction of a majorant for the effective action, and because it is crucial for our purposes to follow evenness properties of the coefficients in detail in the proof.

+The finite sequence $F(t) = (F_k (t))_{k\in \{0, \ldots, n\}}$ of norm coefficients has generating function \beq F(t,z) = \sum_{k=0}^n F_k (t) z^{2k} \eeq which is a polynomial in $z$.
+For $z > 0$, it coincides with the norm (\ref{RGT16}).
+The finite length $n$ of the sequence $F$ corresponds to the degree $2n$ of its generating polynomial.